eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

       image: iofog/controller:2.0.0
 ```

-To learn more about LocalControlPlane, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#local-control-plane).
+To learn more about `LocalControlPlane`, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#local-control-plane).

 ## Controller

-We can expand a Remote Control Plane by deploying a new Controller.
+We can expand a Remote Control Plane by deploying a new Controller via the `Controller` kind.

 ```yaml
 apiVersion: iofog.org/v2